-After that, if you are serious, you will need to purchase 5 rare cards at the New Signings auction.
-If you use my link, you will get a free rare card at this stage and I will get one too, so it works out well for both of us.
+After that, you will need to purchase 5 cards at the New Signings auction.
+If you use my link, you will get a free limited card at this stage.

 The free card could be worth anything from £50 to thousands and beyond.
 Exciting stuff!

-Once you have got hold of some rare cards, you can enter more tournaments to win bigger prizes and that's where the real fun begins.
+Once you have got hold of some non-common cards, you can enter more tournaments to win bigger prizes and that's where the real fun begins.